 - The Return on Invested Capital (ROIC) metric measures the percentage of invested assets which are converted to income for stakeholders utilizing Net Adjusted Operating Profit After Tax (NAOPAT) for the 2019-2021 performance period as a percentage of total capital. - The Relative TSR metric measures the percent change in share price from the beginning of the performance period to the end of the performance period and assumes immediate reinvestment of dividends when declared at the closing share price on the date declared.
 The beginning share price was calculated as an average of 31 data points: the closing share price on January 2, 2019 and the closing share price +/- 15 trading days from January 2, 2019.
-The ending share price was calculated as an average of 31 data points: the closing share price on December 31, 2021 and the closing share price +/- 15 trading days from December 31, 2021.
+The ending share price was calculated as an average of 31 data points: the closing share price of 31 data points: the closing share price +/- 15 trading days from January 2, 2019.
+The ending share price was calculated as an average of 31 data points: the closing share price +/- 15 trading days from December 31, 2021.
 The performance of this metric was assessed in comparison of the percentile rank to the approved peer group of companies.
-The lowest ranked company was the 0th percentile rank and the top ranked company was the 100th percentile rank.
+The lowest ranked company was the 0th percentile rank, the middle ranked company was the 50th percentile rank and the top ranked company was the 100th percentile rank.
 If a company was acquired or otherwise is no longer publicly traded and its share price no longer available, it was excluded from the peer group.